anynines/a9s-kubernetes-training/website/docs/kubernetes/60-configmaps-and-secrets/80-secrets.md

 1. Use `secretKeyRef` instead of `configKeyRef`.
 2. Use `secret` instead of `configMap` when describing the `volume`.
 Also change `name` to `secretName` to refer to your Secret.
-3. Read the Kubernetes documentation [3] if you want to see examplary Pod definitions.
+3. Read the Kubernetes documentation [3] if you want to see exemplary Pod definitions.

 ## How Secret Secrets are

 While Secrets are meant to deal with access credentials such as certificates and passwords, it surprises that - by default - **Kubernetes stores Secrets into its etcd[1] data store without encryption**.
 However, it is possible to configure a Kubernetes cluster to encrypt Secrets [2].

 **Using Secrets makes it easier to apply encryption as a cluster wide setting**.
-It is also to be expected that the handling of Secrets becomes more secure with future Kubernetes releaes.
+It is also to be expected that the handling of Secrets becomes more secure with future Kubernetes releases.

-Hence, **even when Secrets are unencrypted, it is a best practise to use them**.
+Hence, **even when Secrets are unencrypted, it is a best practice to use them**.

 ## Links